 Buddhist Art and Architecture -- Hindu Art and Architecture -- Minority Traditions, Ideal Beauty, and Eroticism -- Turko-Afghan Sultanate of Delhi (1206-1526 CEce) -- Mughal Empire (1526-1757) -- Rajasthani and Pahari Kingdoms (c.1700-1900) -- Non-Canonical Arts of Tribal Peoples, Women, and Artisans -- British Raj: Westernization and Nationalism -- Modernism in India -- Art After Independence -- Contemporary Scene

-Art Indic -- History
+Indic -- History

 Architecture -- India -- History

-Art Hindu -- History
+Hindu -- History

-Art Islamic -- India
+Islamic -- India

-Architecture Islamic -- India
+Islamic architecture -- India

 Buddhist art -- India